 studies, the Stanley Milgram experiment, shows that even today, people are

 still willing to harm others in pursuit of obeying authority.
+Sadly, these

 Social Experiments are Still Happening Today